All Durham County Library locations are now available for walk-in visits. Due to COVID-19, some services remain limited at this time.

 Did you know that you can access Durham County Library’s ebooks, e-audiobooks, and more using your Durham Public Schools student ID number?
 Now is the perfect time to try it out – learn more about access for DPS students.

 Thank you for your patience and support during this time!
-Our commitment to the safety of staff and customers is foremost as we work toward reopening.
+The safety of staff and patrons is our top priority as we continue expanding the services we offer.
 We will continue to provide updates as additional information becomes available.
+Please get in touch if there’s anything we can help with.

 -Your family at the Durham County Library